joshjennings98/backend-demo/README.md

 https://upload.wikimedia.org/wikipedia/en/7/73/Hyperion_cover.jpg

 [CODE]
+def main():
-print("I am a code block, I will be automatically syntax highlighted with hightlight.js")
+    print("I am a code block")
+    print("I will be automatically syntax highlighted with hightlight.js")
 ```

 Pass it as an argument to `backend_demo`: